tauri-apps/tauri-docs/docs/distribution/sign-macos.md

 On your Apple Developer account, navigate to the [Certificates, IDs & Profiles page] and click on the `Add` button to open the interface to create a new certificate.
 Choose the appropriate certificate type (`Apple Distribution` to submit apps to the App Store, and `Developer ID Application` to ship apps outside the App Store).
 Upload your CSR, and the certificate will be created.

 :::note
-Only the Apple Developer `Account Holder` can create *Developer ID Application* certificates.
+Only the Apple Developer `Account Holder` can create _Developer ID Application_ certificates.
 But it can be associated with a different Apple ID by creating a CSR with a different user email address.
 :::

 ### Downloading a certificate

 On [Certificates, IDs & Profiles page], click on the certificate you want to use and click on the `Download` button.
 It saves a `.cer` file that installs the certificate on the keychain once opened.
-The name of the keychain entry represents the `signing identity`, which can also be found by executing `$ security find-identity -v -p codesigning`.
+The name of the keychain entry represents the `signing identity`, which can also be found by executing `security find-identity -v -p codesigning`.

 :::note
 A signing certificate is only valid if associated with your Apple ID.
-An invalid certificate won't be listed on the <i>Keychain Access > My Certificates</i> tab or the <i>$ security find-identity -v -p codesigning</i> output.
+An invalid certificate won't be listed on the <i>Keychain Access > My Certificates</i> tab or the <i>security find-identity -v -p codesigning</i> output.
 :::

 ### Signing the Tauri application